haantje0/Programmeer-Project/PROCESS.md

 ## day 3
 - Worked trough all the TODO's that came out of the code review and fixed some bugs.
+- I commented to all the files.
+- I tried to add Facebook Profile pictures to the friends activity, but it did not work out.

+## day 4
+- Today I worked on the report and product video